fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ----

 _Step 13:_
-Before we are ready to push our local clone of Jekyll Auth to the remote Heroku server, we first need to add the Gemfile.lock to the repository:
+Before we are ready to push our local clone of Jekyll-Auth to the remote Heroku server, we first need to add the Gemfile.lock to the repository:
 {% highlight console %}
 git add -f Gemfile.lock
 git commit -m "Added Gemfile.lock"